ThreeMammals/Ocelot/README.md

 ## How to install

-Ocelot is designed to work with ASP.NET Core only and it targets `netcoreapp3.1`.
+Ocelot is designed to work with ASP.NET and it targets `net6.0`.

 Install Ocelot and it's dependencies using NuGet.